-There is one external communications port that can be configured for either the RS232, RS485 (Half Duplex,) or Ethernet (10Mbit.)
-This section provides only a brief overview of the digital serial connections.
-For more detailed information on configuring and using the digital serial interfaces, see Section 8.
+There is one external communications port available on the 465M that can be configured as RS232, RS485 (Half Duplex,) or Ethernet (10Mbit.)
+This section provides only a brief overview of the digital serial connections; for more detailed information on configuring and using the digital serial interfaces, see Section 8.